curology/radiance-ui/README.md

 ## Publishing to NPM
 You'll need access to publish to NPM so this part only applies to a few people (mostly within the Curology organization).
+Once approved, merge your PR(s) into master and follow these steps:

 1. Pull latest master and check out the master branch.
 2. Commit an update to the CHANGELOG.md file with details.